allanwhite/contentful-mc-uploader/content/in-echo/podcastEntry/13-aneesh-chopra/innovationarticle.md

 GuestAvatar: /assets/img/podcast/portrait-aneesh-chopra.jpg

-Fullname: Marcia Noyes

-HostURL: /leadership

-HostAvatar: /assets/img/profiles/prof-marcia.jpg

-HostTitle: Director of Communications

 Date: 11/06/2015

 Postmedia: <iframe src="//fast.wistia.net/embed/iframe/13uone5u3j" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500" height="318"></iframe><script src="//fast.wistia.net/assets/external/E-v1.js" async></script>

 Summary: It was with special pleasure that we welcomed Aneesh Chopra, America's first Chief Technology Officer, for a quick discussion around how the government plays a role with healthcare innovation.
 We learned how the public and private sectors can play together, about the importance of creating new muscles, and the importance of demand for interoperability.

-Bio: Aneesh Chopra is the former (and first) U.S. Chief Technology Officer.
-As an Assistant to the President, he designed the National Wireless Initiative, helped launch Startup America, and executed an "open innovation" strategy across the government built on private sector collaboration - opening up data, convening on standards and staffing "lean government startups."
-He is the author of the book, _Innovative State: How New Technologies can Transform Government_, focused on how we can tap entrepreneurial problem solvers to address challenges in health, energy and education markets among other public and regulated sectors.

-Chopra is currently the co-founder and executive vice president of Hunch Analytics, a technology firm focused on improving the productivity of public and regulated sectors of the economy through data analytics.
-He serves as a Member of the Council on Virginia’s Future and is an inaugural Walter Shorenstein Media and Democracy Fellow at Harvard’s Kennedy School of Government.
-In 2011, Chopra was named to _Modern Healthcare's_ list of the 100 Most Influential People in Healthcare and in 2008, to _Government Technology_ magazine's Top 25 in their _Doers, Dreamers, and Drivers_ issue.
-Chopra earned his master's degree in public policy from Harvard University in 1997 and his bachelor's degree from The Johns Hopkins University in 1994.

 Keys: |
 1. The government can play an important role with removing barriers to entry for entrepreneurs and the private sector.